JohnSamir-01/Landing-Page/Readme.md

 - Dark mode

 ### Resources used:
-I do not own any of the following resources and it has been used for educationary purpos only.
+I do not own any of the following resources and it has been used for educationary purposes only.
 - Pngtree png image
 - FontAwesome hamberger menu